-Since opening of the UMD UAS Test Site, TechPort UAS Business Incubator, and the announcement of the UMD research facility, company demand to locate at the airport has been considerable and is expected to increase in the years to come.
+Since opening of the UMD UAS Test Site, and the announcement of the USMSM SMART building, company demand to locate at the airport has been considerable and is expected to increase in the years to come.
 There is County and privately owned, undeveloped land on both the north and south side of the runway.
 The County is completing site development work on 35 acres with airport access to be shovel ready for new tenants.
 Using public-private partnerships, the County has ensured that facilities at or near the airport will scale as needed to accommodate this demand.
 The Regional Airport's co-location with the University System of Maryland at Southern Maryland, surrounded by ample amounts of Class A and B office space, retail, restaurants, and entertainment, creates the County's first recognizable "innovation district".